SeanKilleen/seankilleen.github.io/_posts/2012-06-17-a-lesson-from-my-father.markdown

 But the question remained: what could I get my Dad for his day?
 How does one begin to honor everything that's wrapped up in the word "Dad"?
 After reflecting on this story, I had an idea.

-For Father's Day, I've made a donation in honor of my Dad to <a href="http://mycharitywater.org/a-lesson-from-my-father" target="_blank">Charity:Water</a> (<a href="http://mycharitywater.org/a-lesson-from-my-father">charitywater.org</a>).
+For Father's Day, I've made a donation in honor of my Dad to [Charity:Water](http://mycharitywater.org/a-lesson-from-my-father) ([charitywater.org](http://mycharitywater.org/a-lesson-from-my-father)).
 Charity:Water is one of the best, most effective and transparent charities I've ever seen, with a goal of drilling wells to bring water to towns that have none, improving the lives and health of communities around the world.
 This is one of the most basic human needs.

 People are thirsty, and they need our help.
 So I'm doing what Dad has taught me to do.

 My donation will help 5 people obtain clean drinking water.
-If you'd like to participate in honor of my Dad, your Dad, or an overall great cause, you can join in here: <a href="http://mycharitywater.org/a-lesson-from-my-father">http://mycharitywater.org/a-lesson-from-my-father</a>
+If you'd like to participate in honor of my Dad, your Dad, or an overall great cause, you can join in here: <http://mycharitywater.org/a-lesson-from-my-father>

 Dad, thank you for this lesson and all the others so far.
 I'm proud to be your son.
 Happy Father's Day!